Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Models for internal strand dynamics

 \subsection{ROHM model}

 To describe the strand magnetization and the associated loss without discretizing the strand internal structure in detail, we use the ROHM model~\cite{dular2024vector}.
+It is inspired by energy-based models for ferromagnetic materials~\cite{bergqvist1997magnetic, henrotte2006energy, henrotte2006dynamical}.

 It consists of a chain of $N$ hysteretic cells, as shown in Fig.~\ref{mechanical_analogy_ROHM}(a).
 Each cell $k\in \{1,\dots,N\}$ defines a relation between the magnetic field $\h$ and a magnetic flux density fraction $\b_k$, with weight $\alpha_k$.
 The magnetic flux density $\b$ is obtained as a weighted sum of the $\b_k$:

 Within each cell, $\h$ is decomposed into four contributions:

 The field $\hrevk$ is associated with stored magnetic energy and is proportional to the magnetic flux density fraction $\b_k = \mu_0 \hrevk$.
 Each of the other three fields, $\hirrk$, $\heddyk$, and $\hcouplingk$, is associated with a different magnetization and loss mechanism in the strand.
 The irreversible field $\hirrk$ describes rate-independent hysteresis via an irreversibility parameter $\kappa_k$ (A/m).
 The eddy field $\heddyk$ quantifies eddy current effects in normal conducting parts of the strand via a time constant $\tau_{\text{e,}k}$ (s).
 Finally, the IF coupling field $\hcouplingk$ describes IF coupling currents and the magnetization of coupled filaments via two parameters: $\chi_k$~(A/m) and $\tau_{\text{c,}k}$~(s).